Algeria

 Kuwait

-Kuwait, with about one million vehicles on its roads, has reported an 18.1 per cent rise in the number of deaths from traffic accidents.
+Kuwait, with about one million vehicles on its roads, has reported an 18.1 per cent rise in the

 Interior ministry assistant undersecretary Major-General Thabet Al Muhanna said 372 people died in 2003, 57 more than in 2002, as a result of 45,400 traffic accidents.